 Upon arrival in Entebbe, you are met at the airport by our Expedition Leader.
-Transfer to our boutique hotel, a refuge set among lush gardens in Uganda's bustling capital.
+Transfer to our boutique hotel, a refuge set among lush gardens in this quiet town that was the capital of Uganda during colonial times.
 This evening, a welcome dinner awaits with your fellow travelers and our expert naturalist guide who's with you throughout the entire journey.

 Day 2: Entebbe / Kihihi—Bwindi Impenetrable Forest

 Fly from Entebbe to Kihihi and transfer to our rain forest ecolodge on the edge of Bwindi Impenetrable National Park.
 This UNESCO World Heritage Site is one of the world's most famous destinations for gorilla trekking.
-Bwindi is home to nearly half the world’s mountain gorillas—about 400—a population that is under severe threat.
+Bwindi is home to nearly half the world’s mountain gorillas—about 459—a population that is growing, but still threatened by the increasing human population in the surrounding communities.
 We may even catch our first glimpse of mountain gorillas right on the grounds of the lodge, since many trails into the park's dense jungle, which early explorers called the “Impenetrable Forest,” leave directly from here.
 Responsible tourism has been integral to sustaining critically endangered gorillas, and the dollars we infuse into the local community help support their protection through economic sustenance of the people who live in proximity to them.

 Days 3 & 4: Gorilla Trekking in Bwindi